mmonfils/neighborhood-lab-dsm/README.md

 ## How the Project Is Organized

 * **our-approach.md**: The core philosophy behind our project.
 This explains how we view local power, structural patterns, and community wealth.
 * **tracking-the-blueprint/**: Our community research space.
-This is where we document how shifting forces across policy, economy, law, and politics trickle down and put pressure on central Iowa streets.
+This is where we document how shifting forces across the economy, policy, law, and politics trickle down and put pressure on central Iowa streets.
 * **neighborhood-index/**: Frameworks for tracking public assets and community wealth using plain, accessible spreadsheets.
 * **front-porch-manual/**: The practical guides and templates neighbors use to look after each other, share items, and organize block grids independently.